 Help and Contact

-We are Hafren Dyfrdwy.
-We provide our customers with water services.
-Hafren Dyfrdwy looks after and is responsible for your data (the Data Controller).
+We are Hafren Dyfrdwy Cyfyngedig (referred to as Hafren Dyfrdwy in this notice) and we provide water and waste-water (sewage) services and access to recreational visitor sites in Wales.
+Hafren Dyfrdwy looks after and is responsible for your data (the Controller).
 Any reference to “we” or “us” in this notice means Hafren Dyfrdwy.

 If you have any questions, or want more details about how we use your personal information, you can ask us:

 Address: Data Protection Officer, 2 St John’s Street, Coventry, CV1 2LZ

 Phone Number: 03457 500 500 (+44 3457 500 500 from outside the UK).

 Data Subject Access Requests (DSAR)

 We collect the following types of personal data from any contact we have with you by telephone, letter, e-mail, whatsapp, facsimile, when visiting your home, Webchat service, Mobile Application, our Contact Us forms and via social media like Twitter and Facebook or even face to face at one of our sites.
 The table below shows the categories of personal data we are likely to collect about you.

 Name, Address, Email Address, Telephone Number, Other Contact Information e.g. social media handle (if you are contacting us via social media)

 |Transaction Information||Contact information, date of birth, billing details, payment details (for customers paying by credit or debit card, please note we do not store the Credit Verification Value), any communications, complaints, income details, expenditure details, affordability information, credit rating, operational investigations, repairs, interruption to supply, planned maintenance, meter details (including meter